The Germans and the flag: 'It's complicated' | DW | 11.07.2021

 Enrico Brissa is the author of the book "Flagge zeigen!
 Warum wir gerade jetzt Schwarz-Rot-Gold brauchen" [Show your colors!
 Why we need black-red-gold right now].
 "The way we deal with state and national symbols is characterized by mistakes and confusion because our relationship to our state and nation has not been a consistent one; furthermore, it is one that has been, and is still, repeatedly brought up for discussion," he said.

 Many symbols from the National Socialist era are banned by German law.
 The use of symbols of unconstitutional organizations is punishable by up to three years in prison.
-These symbols include things like the swastika the Nazi salute.
-The use of symbols not declared illegal is also widely avoided by general society.
+These symbols include things like the swastika and the Nazi salute.
+The use of such symbols that have not been declared illegal is also widely avoided by general society.

 But Biermann said black-red-gold has nothing to do with either National Socialism or dictatorship: "Quite the opposite.
 Black-red-gold wasn't used under National Socialism.
 Instead, the swastika flag became the national symbol."